 The United States faces a number of emerging threats as countries like China, Russia, Iran, and North Korea seek to utilize cyberspace for their geopolitical goals.
 A debate rages amongst cyber experts as to whether (and how aggressively) the United States and its allies ought to use offensive tactics in its conflicts with its adversaries, or whether we ought stick to principally defensive maneuvers.

-Join NSI and Silverado for a debate the motion:
+Thanks for joining NSI and Silverado for a debate on the motion:

 “The best form of defense in cyber is defense.”

-Ciaran Martin and Heather Adkins will argue for the motion and Jamil N. Jaffer and Dmitri Alperovitch will argue against it.
+Ciaran Martin and Heather Adkins argued for the motion and Jamil N. Jaffer and Dmitri Alperovitch will argue against it.

 Dmitri Alperovitch, Executive Chairman, Silverado Policy Accelerator and Advisory Board Member, National Security Institute